Sunday, 12 April 2026

 Meanwhile, at the Molineux on Friday evening, the locals will probably cry into their beer for quite a while.
 Wolves must have been feeling utterly overwhelmed and not just because they were beaten by Liverpool in the FA Cup fifth round.
 For most of the season they have been spinning into a disastrous downward spiral where relegation from the Premier League now seems only a matter of time.
 Wolves have been awful, shapeless, desperately poor, completely lacking in any kind of identity and tumbling headlong into a humiliating no man's land, the darkest of holes.

 But just for a while against Liverpool, Wolves must have felt just a little better about their dire predicament.
 Things can hardly get any worse so it may be as well to just accept their fate, resigned to an existence where only pride is the predominant emotion and who cares about the immediate future?
-So Wolves rolled up their sleeves and just got on with it, rather like one of those executioners during the French revolution.
+So Wolves rolled up their sleeves and just got on with it, rather like a side about to be the victims of one of those executioners during the French revolution.
 Poor old Wolves have been here before on innumerable occasions and it doesn't improve with age.

 And then there was the Wolves that claimed the old First Division championship, the Wolves who were feared and revered throughout Europe.
 The last time Wolves won the FA Cup was now 66 years ago when they beat Blackburn Rovers at the old Wembley Stadium and there's been nothing since.
 They have gazed mournfully into the abyss, only briefly threatening to do the same all over again but finding that somebody had locked up the shop and never opened up again since.